princeton-nlp/SWE-agent/README.md

 > * See the [installation issues section](#-installation-issues) for more help if you run into
 >   trouble.

-### 🐍 Setup with conda (developer version)

-To install the development version:
+### Development setup

+> [!WARNING]
+> Expect some issues with Windows (we're working on them).
+> In the meantime, use Docker (see above).

 1. [Install Docker](https://docs.docker.com/engine/install/), then start Docker locally.
 2. Clone this repository
-3. [Install Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), then create the `swe-agent` environment with `conda env create -f environment.yml`
-4. Activate using `conda activate swe-agent`.
+3. Run `pip install --editable .` at the repository root (as with any python package, it's recommended to use conda or virtual environments to avoid dependency hell)
 5. Run `./setup.sh` to create the `swe-agent` docker image.
 6. Create a `keys.cfg` file at the root of this repository ([see below](#-add-your-api-keystokens))

-> [!WARNING]
-> Expect some issues with Windows (we're working on them).
-> In the meantime, simply use Docker (see above).
-> If you want the latest version, you can also build your own `swe-agent-run`
-> container with the `Dockerfile` at the root of this repository by running
-> `docker build -t sweagent/swe-agent-run:latest .`

 > [!TIP]
 > If you run into docker issues, see the [installation issues section](#-installation-issues) for more help